 How to play as Diablo in Hearthstone Battlegrounds — and how to play against him

-The Lord of Terror has arrived in Hearthstone Battlegrounds!
-For the duration of the Hallow’s End event — which runs until November 9 — Diablo should be up on every Battlegrounds game.
-There’s a low chance he’ll be offered to you — but there’s a high chance he’ll be played by someone in your lobby.
-And since knowing is half the battle, here’s everything you need to know about this demonic event!
+The Lord of Terror is returning to Hearthstone Battlegrounds for a week.
+From June 1 to June 7, Diablo should be up on every Battlegrounds game.
+There’s a low chance he’ll be offered to you, but there’s a high chance he’ll be played by someone else in your lobby.
+And since knowing is half the battle, here’s everything you need to know about this demonic event — and what has changed since last time.

 During regular turns of the game, Diablo behaves just like any other hero.
 The player who’s playing as him will buy and sell minions and build their warband as normal — albeit without a Hero Power to help them, which puts them at a disadvantage compared to everyone else.